elastic/ecctl/docs/ecctl_deployment_create.md

 ### Synopsis

-Creates a deployment which can be defined from a file definition with the --file=<file path> (shorthand: -f) flag.
+Creates a deployment which is defined from a file definition using the --file=<file path> (shorthand: -f) flag.

 You can create a definition by using the sample JSON seen here: https://elastic.co/guide/en/cloud/current/ec-api-deployment-crud.html#ec_create_a_deployment